-Thus, empathy map creates the image of a certain persona.
-As a result, this business analysis technique allows to better understand target audience and customize system design and functionality to a specific customer segment.
+Empathy maps help us create the image of a certain persona.
+As a result, this business analysis technique provides a better understanding of a certain target audience and allows us to customize system design and functionality to a specific customer segment.

-Building a new digital product or service requires special time and effort investment into business analysis.
-Therefore, an IT analyst usually uses many different business analysis techniques to collect the requirements and build a strategy for a new system development.
+New product development requires time and effort invested in business software analysis.
+Therefore, an IT analyst usually uses many different software business analysis techniques to collect the requirements and build a strategy for new system development.

-However, product vision board is a particularly important technique in this case.
-This technique is created specifically to communicate product vision between project stakeholders.
+However, a product vision board is a particularly important technique in this case.
+This technique is created specifically to communicate product vision to project stakeholders.